 And all of these are still in the realm of “pre.”
-That is to say, women can joyfully expect a truckload of other things when the actual period starts.
-Things like incapacitating abdominal cramps, hand in hand with extremely negative thought patterns that goes something like “Why am I a woman?
-No, forget that—why am I even alive?”
+That is to say, women can expect a truckload of other things when the actual period starts, like incapacitating abdominal cramps or even extremely negative thought patterns.

-We’re also well aware that all sorts of medications exist to help sufferers at least manage their symptoms, but many have side effects that could cause more harm than good in the long run, especially since they’d need to be taken month after month.
+We’re also well aware that all sorts of medications exist to help sufferers at least manage their symptoms.
+However, many have side effects that could cause more harm than good in the long run, especially since they’d need to be taken month after month.
 When you’re battling with nature, it would only seem fair that you also use weapons from nature’s own arsenal, and that’s exactly what essential oils are.
-Following is a list of six essential oils with properties that have been known to alleviate symptoms of PMS.
+The following is a list of six essential oils with properties that have been known to alleviate symptoms of PMS.

 Popularly dubbed as the “flower of flowers,” ylang ylang is a flowering tree that’s indigenous to the tropical archipelagos of the Pacific, as well as in countries such as Madagascar that share a similar climate.
 In its native soils, the bewitchingly aromatic ylang ylang flowers along with other parts of the tree have been put to many traditional and medicinal uses.

-The green or yellow ylang ylang blooms have been strewn across marriage beds in Malaysia because of its peoples’ belief in its function as an aphrodisiac.
-Flower garlands made with the calming combo of ylang ylang and jasmine are used in the Philippines not just as a religious offering but also as a soothingly fragrant accent to their spaces.
-Both the Vietnamese and the Javanese peoples have used the dried flowers to help treat malaria and other similar diseases, while in the Polynesian islands, the tendril-like blooms have been made into paste to help ease respiratory complaints as well as to aid with stomach issues.
+The green or yellow ylang ylang blooms have been strewn across marriage beds in Malaysia because they were believed to be an aphrodisiac.
+Flower garlands made with the calming combo of ylang ylang and jasmine are used in the Philippines not just as a religious offering but also as a soothingly fragrant accent to homes.
+Both the Vietnamese and the Javanese peoples have used the dried flowers to help treat malaria and other similar diseases.
+Meanwhile, in the Polynesian islands, the tendril-like blooms have been made into paste to help ease respiratory complaints as well as to aid with stomach issues.

-And these are only some of the traditional and medicinal purposes that the actual plant parts have been put to.
+And these are only some of the traditional and medicinal purposes that the actual plant parts have been used for.
 Once the ylang ylang has been processed using steam distillation into the increasingly famous ylang ylang essential oil, the health benefits one can expect from it multiply.
 One such benefit is its usefulness in managing many symptoms of PMS.

 In addition to being a natural sedative, ylang ylang and its essential oil have analgesic and antidepressant properties.
 What does this spell for chronic sufferers of PMS?
 For one thing, it can help them relieve aches and pains associated with menstruation.
 Its known efficacy as a painkiller can lend itself to helping ease cramped abdominal muscles as well as body tensions and headaches.

-In its function as a sedative, it can help soothe away spiraling negative thoughts and replace them with something a little less heavy, if not exactly happier—after all, ylang ylang essential oil can also be a reliable mood booster given how it could induce the production of dopamine in the brain when inhaled.
+In its function as a sedative, it can help stop spiraling negative thoughts and replace them with something a little less heavy, if not exactly happier.
+After all, ylang ylang essential oil can also be a reliable mood booster given how it can induce the production of dopamine in the brain when inhaled.
 Lastly, applying ylang ylang essential oil to the skin can help treat acne, which would surely be a welcome effect for those whose monthly cycles won’t give their faces (and, at times, their napes and backs) a break.